Entanglement catalysis for quantum states and noisy channels: Universal catalysis for bipartite pure states

-Notice that by increasing slightly the largest Schmidt coefficient of a state $\ket{\phi_s}$, we preserve the majorization condition~\eqref{eq:mm_UniversalMajorization}.
-This way, by imposing an even smaller threshold in \eqref{eq:mm_UniversalGrid}, and because the number of states $\ket{\phi_s}$ is finite, we can always choose them to be such that
+Notice that by increasing slightly the largest Schmidt coefficient of a state $\ket{\phi_s}$, we preserve the majorization condition in Eq.~\eqref{eq:mm_UniversalMajorization}.
+This way, by imposing an even smaller threshold in Eq. \eqref{eq:mm_UniversalGrid}, and because the number of states $\ket{\phi_s}$ is finite, we can always choose them to be such that

 i.e., the entropies of the reduced states $\phi_{s}^A$ are all different as long as they are strictly positive.

 Knowing the number $L$, we can repeat the above argument and show that there is also a finite collection $\ket{\psi_r}$ of states such that for every state $\ket{\psi} \in \mathcal {H}_{AB}$ there exists $\ket{\psi_{j}}$ for which